 - 500 ml/16.9 fl.oz/ 2 cups lukewarm water

-- 42 g/1.5 oz fresh yeast or 4 ½ teaspoons dry yeast (See note 1)
+- 42 g/1.5 oz fresh yeast or 4 ½ teaspoons dry yeast See note 1

-- 500 g/17.6 oz / 4 + 1/8 cups whole wheat flour (See note 2)
+- 500 g/17.6 oz / 4 + ⅛ cups wholemeal spelt flour See note 2

-- 50 g/ 1.7 oz/ 1/3 cup sunflower seeds
+- 50 g/ 1.7 oz/ ⅓ cup sunflower seeds

-- 50 g/ 1.7 oz/ 1/3 cup sesame seeds
+- 50 g/ 1.7 oz/ ⅓ cup sesame seeds

-- 50 g/ 1.7 oz/ 1/3 cup flax seeds
+- 50 g/ 1.7 oz/ ⅓ cup flax seeds

-- 2 tablespoons vinegar
+- 2 tablespoons cider vinegar

 - 1 tablespoon fine sea salt

-Dissolve the fresh (or active dry) yeast in the lukewarm water.
+- Dissolve the fresh (or active dry) yeast in the lukewarm water.
 If using instant yeast, mix it with the flour.

+- Place your bowl on the digital scale.
+Weigh the rest of the ingredients directly into the bowl.
 Mix everything with a spoon.
 The dough will be pretty wet and runny, that is how it is supposed to be.
 You won't be able to knead it even if you wanted to.

-Grease a loaf pan (circa 30 cm/ 12 inches long) with butter.
+- Grease a loaf pan (circa 30 cm/ 12 inches long) with butter.
 Pour the dough inside, level it with the spoon.

-Place the loaf pan in the COLD oven and set the temperature at 200 degrees Celsius/400 degrees Fahrenheit.
+- Place the loaf pan in the COLD oven and set the temperature at 200 degrees Celsius/400 degrees Fahrenheit.
 Bake for 1 hour.

-Remove the bread from the pan, check if it's ready by tapping it with your fingers on the underside, it should sound hollow.
-The underside of the bread should also be a deep golden brown.
-If the underside is too lightly colored, place the wholemeal bread in the oven for another 5 to 10 minutes, directly on the rack, upside down and without the pan.
-Take it out of the oven and let it cool on a wire rack.
+- Remove the bread from the pan, check if it's ready by tapping it with your knuckles on the underside, it should sound hollow.
+The underside of the bread should be a deep golden brown.
+If the underside is too lightly colored, place the bread in the oven for another 5 to 10 minutes, directly on the rack, upside down and without the tin.